 1. Commercial postings - This is a technical community, and the only posts that are allowed are technical in nature.
 Please don't post advertisements or announcements for your products, services, or activities to the forums.
 Your posting will NOT be considered technical (and thus legitimate), just because it starts with "I just wanted all you to know that we've released a new version of" some software.
 On the other hand, if somebody posts question saying "Can anybody recommend a good XYZ?", it's perfectly fine to answer "Yeah, we make XYZ's and we think they're pretty cool.
 Please contact me directly for more info."

-3. Salary, consulting rate or price discussions - Something about the laws here in the States about price fixing comes into play here.
+4. Salary, consulting rate or price discussions - Something about the laws here in the States about price fixing comes into play here.
 Please just don't do it.

-5. Anything that, in the judgment of the moderators, is not in keeping with the overall spirit and purpose of the Community or is not in the best interest of the Windows system software development community as a whole.
+7. Anything that, in the judgment of the moderators, is not in keeping with the overall spirit and purpose of the Community or is not in the best interest of the Windows system software development community as a whole.

-While we are primarily a community of working, professional, system software developers we absolutely welcome (and encourage, even!) questions from students, hobbyists, and those who wish to dabble in the field of Windows drivers.
+While we are first and foremost a community of working, professional, system software developers we absolutely welcome (and encourage, even!) questions from students, hobbyists, and those who wish to dabble in the field of Windows drivers.
 If you're a student, or if you're asking a question out of general curiosity or academic interest, we ask you to please say so in your post.
 Also, please don't ask us to do your homework for you.
 We mean that in both the literal sense (you shouldn't bring assignments from your professors here for us to solve for you) and also the more figurative sense (please do some independent research on your problem before asking us here).

 The forums are all searchable from the web site, and can be searched by Google, using the "site:community.osr.com" qualifier.
 The community will be happiest if you search first, and ask questions after doing so.